 Analysis of Chemicals in Trap Cases (Phenolphthalein, Anthrone)

-UGC-NET Paper 2 Unit IV notes on trap-case chemistry: phenolphthalein hand-wash under PC Act 1988, anthrone for sucrose bribes, ACB/CBI SOP, and SFSL workflow.
+Trap-case chemistry: phenolphthalein hand-wash under PC Act 1988, anthrone for sucrose bribes, ACB/CBI SOP, and SFSL workflow.

 Last updated:

 Treat this as a small, high-yield topic.
 Learn the legal frame (Prevention of Corruption Act 1988, Section 7 acceptance, Section 17 trap power), the two indicator reactions, the supporting reagents (silver nitrate, iodine vapor, ninhydrin, UV fluorescence), the panch-witness ritual, and the sealed-sample chain from the trap site to the State FSL.
-The book chapters on chain of custody and the Bharatiya Sakshya Adhiniyam admissibility framework cover the procedural depth that NET only tests in summary form.
+The book chapters on chain of custody and the Bharatiya Sakshya Adhiniyam admissibility framework cover the procedural depth that examiners only tests in summary form.

 - Trap case